LambdaLabsML/mlcommon-lambda-v4.1/README.md

+# MLCommons 0.4.1 Benchmarks on Lambda Cloud 1-Click Cluster: Training BERT, Llama2, and Stable Diffusion with 64 GPUs

+## TL;DR

+* Benchmarked BERT, Llama2 70B LoRA, and Stable Diffusion on a 64xGPU Lambda Cloud [1-Click Cluster](https://lambdalabs.com/service/gpu-cloud/1-click-clusters).
+Achieving expected MLCommons 0.4.1 model accuracy in just under a minute for BERT, 5 mins for Llama2 70B Lora, and 8 mins for Stable Diffusion.
+* Results show a ~6x speedup from 8 to 64 GPUs, with performance differences due to hyper-parameter adaptation and diminishing returns with large batch sizes.
+* The benchmarks can be easily reproduced on Lambda Cloud [1-Click Cluster](https://lambdalabs.com/service/gpu-cloud/1-click-clusters), with [step-by-step instructions](./Lambda/benchmarks).

 ## Lambda Cloud 1-Click Cluster

-Our benchmark is conducted with a 64xGPU Lambda Cloud 1-Click Cluster.
-It has three head nodes and eight compute node.
-Each compute node has eight NVIDIA H100 80GB SXM5 GPUs, 208 CPU Cores, 1.9 TB RAM, and 24.2 TB SSD.
-Each node also has eight NVIDIA Quantum-2 400Gb/s InfiniBand non-blocking fabric in a rail-optimized topology, enabling in total 3.2Tb/s inter-node communication bandwdith.
-A persistent storage is attached to the cluster and shared across all head nodes and compute nodes.

-On the software side, the benchmark uses customized images based on NVIDIA’s NGC container.
-Lambda’s 1-Click Cluster also comes with all the main software dependencies pre-installed, including NVIDIA drivers, SLURM, Pyxis and Enroot.
+Our benchmarks are run on a 64-GPU Lambda Cloud [1-Click Cluster](https://lambdalabs.com/service/gpu-cloud/1-click-clusters), featuring three head nodes and eight compute node.
+Each compute node provides eight NVIDIA H100 80GB SXM5 GPUs, 208 CPU Cores, 1.9 TB RAM, and 24.2 TB SSD, with 3.2 Tb/s inter-node communication using NVIDIA Quantum-2 InfiniBand.
+A persistent shared storage is attached across all nodes.
+The setup uses customized images based on NVIDIA’s NGC container, with pre-installed dependencies like NVIDIA drivers, SLURM, Pyxis, and Enroot.

 ## Results

-Our benchmark covers the task of training BERT, Llama2, and Stable Diffusion with 8x, 16x, 32x, 64x GPUs.
-In all cases, we see ~6x speedup of raw training time from 8x to 64x GPUs.
-This translates to ~75% scaling efficiency for time to solution.
-As a side node, the reason for such a sub-linear speedup is expected, due to the [complexity of adapting hyper-parameters](https://arxiv.org/abs/1706.02677) for a larger cluster, and in general the diminishing return of training with large batch sizes.
+We benchmarked BERT, Llama2 70B LoRA Fine-Tuning, and Stable Diffusion with configurations ranging from 8 to 64 GPUs.
+Across all tasks, we observed a ~6x speedup when scaling from 8 to 64 GPUs, resulting in a ~75% scaling efficiency.
+Sub-linear speedups are expected due to [hyper-parameter tuning challenges](https://arxiv.org/abs/1706.02677) and diminishing returns from larger batch sizes.

 Below are the results for each model.
-For each tasks we provide both the mean and two-sigmas for raw training time and throughput, as function of number of GPUs.
+We provide both the mean and two-sigmas for raw training time and throughput, as function of number of GPUs.

 ### BERT
 <p align="center">